Quantum Metrology with Delegated Tasks: Methodology on Bounding the Soundness

 Combining Eq.~\eqref{eq:simplify1} and Eq.~\eqref{eq:simplify2}, we obtain the inequality

 where $\Pi=(\mathbb{I}-\rho_\theta) \otimes \Pi_\text{acc}$ projects the metrology qubits of $\rho_f$ onto $\mathbb{I}-\rho_\theta$ and the flag qubits onto $\Pi_\text{acc}$.
 Recall that the quantum state was ordered by metrology qubits followed by flag qubits for simplicity in the derivation.
-The right hand side of Eq.~\eqref{eq:soundnessupper} is much simpler to manipulate because of the linearity of the trace.
+The right-hand side of Eq.~\eqref{eq:soundnessupper} is much simpler to manipulate because of the linearity of the trace.